 You can show support for the Dignity for Incarcerated Women Act through #cut50

-Support through donations or by Volunteering Your Time at Local Organizations
+Support through Local Organizations

 Hour Children: helps incarcerated and formerly incarcerated women and their children successfully rejoin the community, reunify with their families, and build healthy, independent, and secure lives.
 To accomplish this, Hour Children provides compassionate and comprehensive services and encourages all to live and interact with dignity and respect.

 The Osborne Association: Our programs draw upon research and evaluation that has demonstrated success with people involved in the criminal justice system, and are designed to be family-focused, supporting participants within the context of their family relationships and communities—strengthening relationships that are the bedrock of our participants’ future success.

 Correctional Association of New York: Employing a strategic model of research, policy analysis, prison-monitoring, coalition building, leadership development and advocacy, the CA’s overarching goals are to:

 stop the ineffective use of incarceration as a response to the socio-economic problems facing our communities;